top of page

 • No way to be found unless you choose to be

-What SecureCrypt Offers: A Privacy Stack That Governments Can’t Touch
+What SECURECRYPT Offers: A Privacy Stack That Governments Can’t Touch

-SecureCrypt isn’t just secure.
+SECURECRYPT isn’t just secure.
 It’s private.
 Here’s how:

 Core App Features

-• 521-bit ECC Encrypted Chat & Calls
+• Encrypted Chat & Calls

 • Encrypted Group Chats (All IDs hidden)